Cascoda/cascoda-sdk/docs/guides/M2351-TrustZone-development-guide.md

 ### Cascoda and TrustZone ##

 Cascoda defines a number of TrustZone targets.
-The most important one is `freertos-default-secure`: this is a secure binary that contains FreeRTOS secure code, as well as the Cascoda BSP.
-This secure binary is what powers most of the TrustZone demos.
-You may use it as a reference for developing your own secure binaries that use the CA821x and provide extra functionality.
+The most important one is `chili2-default-secure`: this is a secure binary that contains FreeRTOS secure code, as well as the Cascoda BSP.
+This secure binary is what powers the Cascoda SDK TrustZone examples.
+You may use it as a reference if developing your own secure binaries that use the CA821x and provide extra functionality.

 The non-secure callable API is defined through the use of the